The A1(M) remains a barren desert for rest areas, with Wetherby being this section of road's main oasis.

-It has a 126-bedroom hotel (the first to be built at a Moto which wasn't a Travelodge), this was originally going to have three-storeys but that plan was rejected for being unsightly.
-The current hotel is operated by Starboard Hotels and was opened in Spring 2009, with a largely glass frontage rarely seen at a motorway hotel.
+The site features a 126-bedroom hotel, the first to be built at a Moto which wasn't a Travelodge, and was originally going to have three-storeys but that plan was rejected for being unsightly.
+The hotel was officially opened on 27 July 2009 by Councillor Edna Hilditch BEM and has a largely glass frontage rarely seen at a motorway hotel.

 There are 67 HGV spaces, 20 coach spaces, 395 car parking spaces and a 309-space overflow car park.
 The car park is tight and narrow, which would go on to cause numerous issues and require staff to help cars use it.
 By 2013 all the parking areas had been expanded, and a new exit from the car park had been built.

 As a result, as of 2023, Moto are now seeking to build 200 new HGV spaces in the field to the east of the service area.
 The existing HGV parking would then be turned into more car parking.

 Despite it being a new service area with standard facilities, Wetherby was selected by the Highways Agency for inclusion in one of their last truckstop guides.

 In 2012 a KFC was planned to be added here, but it was postponed and opened in July 2019.
 In the intervening time a Greggs was built outside, and another was added to the filling station in February 2019.